-Type the IP address of the target FTP server where the backup will be written in the IP Address field.

-- 3. Type the login name of the account on the system where the backup will be stored in the Login field. - 4.
-Type the password of the account on the system where the backup will be stored in the Password field. - 5.
-Type the path to the backup file in the Remote Path field. - Type the name of the file in which the backup will be saved in the Remote File field. - 7.
+- 2. Type the IP address of the target FTP server where the backup is written in the IP Address field. - 3.
+Type the login name of the account on the system where the backup is stored in the Login field. - 4.
+Type the password of the account on the system where the backup is stored in the Password field. - 5.
+Type the path to the backup file in the Remote Path field. - 6.
+Type the name of the file in which the backup is saved in the Remote File field. - 7.
 Click OK.